 After breakfast at the hotel you will board the Imperial Russia train and start travelling towards Vologda.
-Enjoy the relaxing day in anticipation of the next stop and picturesque winter scenery.
+Enjoy a day of relaxation on the train with picturesque winter scenery.
 You might want to attend one of the interesting lectures aboard the train.

 Day 9 – Excursion in Vologda

 In the morning you will arrive in Vologda, a city with significant historical and cultural heritage.
 This city is the same age as the Russian capital and is rich in historical sites.
 The Kremlin Square is located right in the centre of the city, and it is said that Emperor Peter the Great used to visit this place often.
 While strolling along the Kremlin grounds, you will learn more about the history of this city.
-Later, you will be able to try your skills in a workshop on making cranberry in sugar and take it home as a memory of Vologda.
+Later, you will be able to try your skills in a cooking workshop making cranberry in sugar, which you can take home as a memory from Vologda.